ENGL17

 C) The encoding of non-verbal cues

-D) The interpretation of the sender's message by the receiver
+D) The initiation of the conversation

 • 33.
 What is the manner of articulation for the sound [n] as in "sing"?